ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 [Installation](https://ws-garcia.github.io/VBA-CSV-interface/home/installation.html){: .btn .btn-green }

 The CSV files are special kind of tabulated plain text data container widely used in data exchange.
-There is no globally accepted standard format for that kind of files, however, out there are well formed specs such as [RFC-4180](https://www.ietf.org/rfc/rfc4180.txt) proposed by The Internet Society.
+There is no globally accepted standard format for that kind of files, however, out there are well formed specs such as the [RFC-4180](https://www.ietf.org/rfc/rfc4180.txt) proposed by The Internet Society.
 Although many solutions has been developed for work with CSV files into VBA, including projects from [@sdkn104](https://github.com/sdkn104/VBA-CSV) and [@Senipah](https://github.com/Senipah/VBA-Better-Array) on GitHub, the performance philosophy conduce me to the development of a VBA class module that allows users exchange data between VBA arrays and CSV files at superior speed for the VBA programing language.

 ## Philosophy